fermyon/developer/content/spin/kv-store-tutorial.md

 * Use the key value store SDK to get, set, and retrieve key value pairs
 * Configure your application manifest (`spin.toml`) to use the default key value store
-* Run your ke value store enlighted Spin application locally with `spin up`
+* Run your key value store enlighted Spin application locally with `spin up`

 ## Tutorial Prerequisites